tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 11+:_ When you miss with a melee attack, reroll the attack using +15 as your attack bonus instead of your own bonus (epic: +20).
 If an arcane spellcaster reads this manual, it hurts their brain and permanently reduces their maximum hit points by 4 (epic: by 10).

 **Quirk:** Constantly checking self out and flexing, and seems to want to be caught doing that.

 ---

+#### Manual of the Realms

+Move Action

+2/Day

+This manual has more pages on the inside than its size would suggest.
+When you use the manual, you can teleport somewhere nearby that you can see.

+**Quirk:** Distracted by visions of other realities.

+---